Category: The Question

 Christmas has always been my favorite holiday.

-It’s the perfect excuse to visit Europe—to wander through its beautiful Christmas markets and experience the unique mood that only European countries can provide.
+It’s the perfect excuse to visit Europe, to wander through its beautiful Christmas markets and experience the unique mood that only European countries can provide.

-Someday, I hope to live in a place as enchanting as my memories of Europe—whether it’s there or elsewhere—where holiday traditions are for whole families and communities.
+Someday, I hope to live in a place as enchanting as my memories of Europe, whether it’s there or elsewhere, where holiday traditions are for whole families and communities.

 A place where Christmas truly unites us all: sharing stories with neighbors, passing down cherished rituals, and wrapping every street in genuine festive cheer.

-When you are in Europe, you’ve got to try chimney cake—it’s a sweet tradition you won’t want to miss. :)
+When you are in Europe, you’ve got to try chimney cake.
+It’s a sweet tradition you won’t want to miss. :)

 • Action not taken